danhermes/book_factory/books/output_AI_Enh_12_26a/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 With twists of humor interwoven, it was evident the tension between AI adoption and the art of communication was real.
 Marva couldn't help but chuckle inwardly; this was no ordinary morning.

 Meanwhile, Benji, highly caffeinated, took a bold leap, "Alright, Violetta, let's put your advice to the test.
 Watch this!"
-He pulled up his Grammarly interface as he barked out, "Hey GrammarlyGO, help me draft a concise reply to this client without scaring them off because I know I sound frantic."
+He pulled up his ChatGPT interface as he barked out, "Hey ChatGPT, help me draft a concise reply to this client without scaring them off because I know I sound frantic."

-???????? don't we use gram to edit???

 > **WHAT BENJI TYPED:**
 > "Write a friendly response thanking the client for their patience while we sort out issues.
 Keep it reassuring, and add a fun pun if possible."